 There is no shortage of products out there meant to support your baby with tummy time.
 There are playmats, baby gyms, special pillows and toys galore.
 These can be great to have on hand BUT, are not necessary to help your baby develop the muscles they need to be able to hold their heads up.
 The texture of a blanket or carpet, the differences in lighting, etc. are all the “toys” that they need during infancy to stimulate them to look around and hold their heads up.

 Your baby’s favorite thing to look at is YOU!
 Lying down on your tummy on the floor face-to-face with your baby, or laying them on your tummy-to-tummy are the best ways to get your baby excited about tummy time.
 If you feel like your baby needs some extra support, you can place a small, rolled towel or blanket under their arms so they feel more comfortable and it’s easier for them to hold this position.
 Other great tools are mirrors and windows/sliding glass doors.
 If you can find a way to do tummy time in front of one of those, your baby will be intrigued at seeing their reflection or the world outside.
-You can download Kinedu for free to get more ideas on how to make the best out of tummy time!
+You can download Kinedu for free to get more ideas on how to make the best out of tummy time, like the activity below:

 - Important note on safety: Remember that your baby will still need your support in holding their head up for a while.
 Until your baby can fully hold their head up without support (5-6 months), tummy time should always be supervised.